ska-telescope/developer.skatelescope.org/src/tools/monitoring-dashboards/new-environments.rst

    Info job outputs

 Having connected to the environment you can start using it as needed.
-The example below shows a simple test to confirm that the local machine and the remote cluster are able to communicate.
+To be able to connect to any service inside a namespace in the k8s cluster (the environment), it is possible to access it with its name which is (the standard k8s name for a service) in the form: <service name>.<namespace>.svc.<cluster domain>.
+The example below shows a simple test to confirm that the local machine and the remote cluster are able to communicate in the context of a TANGO environment.
+In this case the service where we want to connect is the databaseds called "tango-databaseds" in the namespace "ci-dev-ska-tango-examples" with cluster domain "techops.internal.skao.int".

 .. code-block:: bash